 d.
 It may be better to reserve your donor for a second cycle should her first not produce the desired number of eggs

-We asked Dr. Melvin Thornton of CT Fertility his thoughts on how male couples should assess whether a donor is a good fit for them.
+We asked Dr. Melvin Thornton of American Fertility his thoughts on how male couples should assess whether a donor is a good fit for them.